Zwift Review: Why Is It so Insanely Popular? (2025)

 In-App Experience

+Zwift is unique.
+Their built-from-scratch world will engulf you if you like computer games.
 Depending on your goals, you can spin your legs, cruise through different worlds, follow structured workouts or training plans, race, ride in groups, etc.

+This 12-week training plan is focused on building endurance and requires about 8 hours of training per week.
 Shorter and medium workouts for up to two hours were fun.
-I immediately had better motivation when I saw completed intervals, achievements, and other challenges.
+I immediately felt better motivated when I saw completed intervals, achievements, and other challenges.
+The endurance rides above two hours were a true challenge.

+I zwifted while watching movies because three-hour rides on an indoor trainer are boring and require much determination.
 When you ride, the screen shows you all the important information like your power output (eventually, targeted power), HR, speed, time, cadence, etc. Thanks to this information, the workouts are easy to follow.

 In the end, I finished all 58 workouts except one or two.
 So when I saw the following screen, I felt a sense of accomplishment.